The Protocols of the Elders of Zion: German-language publications

 Having fled Ukraine in 1918–19, Piotr Shabelsky-Bork brought the Protocols to Ludwig Müller von Hausen who then published them in German.
 Under the pseudonym Gottfried zur Beek he produced the first and "by far the most important" German translation.
 It appeared in January 1920 as a part of a larger antisemitic tract dated 1919.
 After The Times discussed the book respectfully in May 1920 it became a bestseller.
-"The Hohenzollern family helped defray the publication costs, and Kaiser Wilhelm II had portions of the book read out aloud to dinner guests".
-Alfred Rosenberg's 1923 edition "gave a forgery a huge boost".
+Alfred Rosenberg's 1923 analysis "gave a forgery a huge boost".

 Italy

 Fascist politician Giovanni Preziosi published the first Italian edition of the Protocols in 1921.
 The book however had little impact until the mid-1930s.
 A new 1937 edition had a much higher impact, and three further editions in the following months sold 60,000 copies total.
 The fifth edition had an introduction by Julius Evola, which argued around the issue of forgery, stating: "The problem of the authenticity of this document is secondary and has to be replaced by the much more serious and essential problem of its truthfulness".